HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 G
 -
 **global scope** The outermost scope, used to define global variables or other global constructs, that shall be valid and visible to the compiler at all times.
+H
+-
+**header** Section at the top of file with include directives.
+A convinient way to make it possible to use definitons from other files.
 M
 -
 **manipulator** Functions specifically designed to be used in conjunction with the insertion (<<) and extraction (>>) operators on stream objects.
 One example of such a function is std::endl.